 Spanish started using last names in the tenth century and increased in number post the 13th and 15th centuries (3).
 Spanish last names are derived from family names, occupations, and places of birth, or some are also descriptive surnames.

 Every country’s people have a unique tradition or a naming system for their surnames.
 Spanish surnames, too, have significance and history behind their meanings.
 Spain is located in the mountainous region of the Iberian Peninsula, and glimpses of its culture and diversity can be seen in the Spanish surnames.
-Hence, you will find a blend of Catalonian, Spanish, and Basque names and some names influenced by certain parts of Europe and Western Asia.
+Hence, you will find a blend of Catalonian, Spanish, Basque, and Colombian last names and some names influenced by certain parts of Europe and Western Asia.
 Thus, knowing about Spanish surnames can give you a peek into the country’s ancestral history.

 Infographic: Common Spanish Surnames